ROLE

 TOOLS

 FlickPick is a mobile app designed to make choosing what to watch feel easier and more fun.
-Instead of endless scrolling through streaming platforms, FlickPick helps users decide through a structured, tournament style flow that works both solo and with friends.
-The experience balances playful interaction with practical tools for discovery, tracking, and reflection.
+Instead of browsing long lists, users decide through a structured, tournament style flow that works both solo and with friends, balancing playful interaction with practical tools for discovery and reflection.

 COMPETITIVE ANALYSIS